DustinHartzler/PharmToTable/wp-content/plugins/open-graphite/readme.txt

 <a href="https://rocketapps.com.au/open-graphite-pro/">Open Graphite Pro</a> has additional features, such as:

-* The ability to use with additional custom post types
+* The ability to use with any custom post type
-* Previews for Facebook, Twitter and Linkedin
+* Mobile and desktop previews for Facebook, Twitter and Linkedin
 * Specify automatic defaults for titles, descriptions, featured images and object types
 * Open Graph content indicators
 * Limit the number of characters for titles and descriptions (prevent your titles and descriptions getting truncated)
 * Additional open graph options
-* Significant discounts on selected Rocket Apps products

 == Changelog ==

+= 1.3 =

+New option to integrate with Facebook API to force immediate Open Graph data updates when creating or editing.

+= 1.2 =

+Added Linkedin Post Inspector, iFramely and Open Graph Check debugging links.
+Fixed broken Facebook and Twitter dubugging link URLs.
+Removed colour from admin icon.
+Language file tweaks.

+= 1.1 =

+Minor UI and language consistency tweaks.

+= 1.0.10 =

+Fixed issue where Jetpack conflict option was not being honoured.

 = 1.0.9 =